eclipse-sumo/sumo/docs/web/docs/Networks/Further_Outputs.md

 network import/generation as a SUMO network file into "net.net.xml".
 Otherwise the specified output will be generated.

-Currently, the applications allow to write networks in the following
+Currently, the applications allow writing networks in the following
 formats:

 - SUMO road networks